dfinity/portal/how-it-works/1_protocol/03_message-routing.subpage.md

 ### Per-Checkpoint Certification

-Wasm code changed through canister updates and written-to ("dirty") memory pages of canisters are not certified in every round, but flagged as modified by the execution layer whenever they are written, using approaches known from operating system kernels.
+Wasm code changed through canister updates and written-to ("dirty") memory pages of canisters do not get certified in every round, but get flagged as modified by the execution layer whenever they are written, using approaches known from operating system kernels.
 At every checkpointing interval, that is, every multiple hundred rounds, which corresponds to around 10 minutes, the subnet computes a so-called checkpoint at which the state of a subnet is written to disk and certified.
 This allows newly joining and fallen behind nodes to join in without re-executing all blocks.
 The state certification is done incrementally by incorporating the changes since the last checkpoint certification into the so called manifest of the previous checkpoint.
 The manifest can abstractly be viewed as a relatively flat Merkle tree and the incremental computation can be achieved by updating the leafs that changed and propagating changes up the tree.
 Finally, the root hash of the manifest is signed with a BLS threshold signature by the subnet, thereby certifying the entire contents of the manifest.